regisphilibert/rp_hugo/content/post/hugo-scratch/index.md

 <body class='{{ delimit (.Scratch.Get "classes") " " }}'>
 ~~~

-And for javascript we can create our object anywhere needed.
+And for JavaScript we can create our object anywhere needed.

 ~~~go-html-template
 <script>